Designing a Data Grid System That Actually Works

 I prototyped three patterns and tested them with 8 users:

-Floating action bar? (felt disconnected)
+Floating action bar? (users felt disconnected)

 Top toolbar that appears on selection? (maintained context, kept actions visible)